-GPT-5.2 vs Claude Opus 4.6 vs Gemini 3.1 Pro: The 2026 Frontier Head-to-Head
+GPT-5.5 vs Claude Opus 4.7 vs Gemini 3.1 Pro: The Updated 2026 Frontier Head-to-Head

 By Promptster Team · 2026-05-26

-Three vendor leaderboards, three different "we're the best" narratives.
+Three vendor leaderboards, three "we're the best" narratives.
 The only honest way to settle it is to run the same prompts through all three and read the outputs side by side.
 That's what this post does — and it's why we stopped trusting single-provider benchmarks in the first place.

 The Test Battery